thenativeweb/roboter/README.md

 });
 ```

-By default roboter assumes that you store your integration tests in the `test/integration` folder of your project.
-However can specify which files contain your integration tests.
+By default roboter assumes that you store your integration tests in the `test/integration` directory of your project.
+However you can specify which files contain your integration tests.
 For that use the `src` parameter.

 ```javascript
 task('universal/test-integration', {